 Figure 1: Buck Converter

 This setup uses both the 16V PPSU and the waveform generator (WG) to drive the MOSFET’s gate.
 The WG is configured to produce a square wave with digital PWM, which makes driving the MOFSET and characterizing the buck converter simple since it is all done from a single interface.
 The transistor Q2 is used as the gate driver and converts the 5V square wave to a 12V square wave to ensure the FET is operating in its saturation region.
-Keep in mind, the driver circuit is inverting the duty cycle of the PWM signal, so an increase in duty cycle in the WG interface translates to a decrease in duty cycle at the MOSFET’s gate.
+Keep in mind, that the driver circuit is inverting the duty cycle of the PWM signal, so an increase in duty cycle in the WG interface translates to a decrease in duty cycle at the MOSFET’s gate.

 1. Circuit Setup